shockch4rge/ts-discord-bitjam/README.md

 I love using Discord, so why not make another generic music bot for personal use?
 I got really interested in the way the other bots out there handled commands, queries, and all sorts of interactions, so I got to researching and creating my own.

 ## Description
 A pet project coded in my free time using TypeScript, which helps me to understand the fundamentals of the modern TS syntax and the event-based architecture.
-Uses ts-node as runtime.
+Uses ts-node as runtime and the discord.js v13 API for Discord v9.

 This was originally written in JavaScript, but I got really fed up with loose typing (coming from a Java background).
 This project was then [migrated over from JavaScript].